Banuvathyrr/Machine-learning-Linear-Regression/README.md

 3. Homoscedasticity: The variance of residuals is constant across all levels of the independent variables.
 4. Normality: Residuals are normally distributed

+### Metrics for model evaluation
+**R-squared (\( R^2 \))**
+The R-squared value measures the proportion of the variance in the dependent variable that is predictable from the independent variables.
+It ranges from 0 to 1, where a higher value indicates a better fit.

+**Mean Squared Error (MSE)**
+The MSE is the average of the squared differences between the observed and predicted values.
+It provides a measure of the model's accuracy.

+**Adjusted R-squared**
+Adjusted R-squared adjusts the R-squared value based on the number of predictors in the model.
+It is useful for comparing models with different numbers of independent variables.

 ### Implementation in Python

 #### Linear Regression Example in Python